X-RateLimit-Limit: 20 X-RateLimit-Remaining: 14 X-RateLimit-Reset: 19100

 When you define a tier, you name the tier and define limits, such as the number of requests calling apps can make.
 You also indicate whether application access requests at this tier level should be automatically approved or require manual approval.

-On SLA Tiers on the API version details page, a summary of the SLA tier definition appears showing how many applications are registered on that tier and other information, tier name, limits, status, and required approval type.
+On the SLA Tiers section of the instance details page, a summary of the SLA tier definition appears showing how many applications are registered on that tier and other information, such as tier name, limits, status, and required approval type.

 You can edit and delete the tier using the provided controls.